aimaster-dev/pumpfun-bundler-v2-script/README.md

-# Pumpfun Bundler SDK – README
+# 🚀 Pumpfun Bundler SDK

 ## Overview

-**Pumpfun Bundler SDK** is a high-performance, self-bundling script designed for seamless interaction with the Pump.fun platform.
-It enables users to launch a token and simulate initial traction by purchasing it with 25 buyers in a single bundled transaction.
-Built for speed and efficiency, this tool simplifies token creation, buying, and selling using the Pumpfun ecosystem.
+**Pumpfun Bundler SDK** is the fastest and most efficient self-bundling script for [Pump.fun](https://pump.fun), enabling you to **create a token** and simulate market activity by purchasing it with **25 wallet addresses in a single bundle**.
+Perfect for creators aiming to streamline token deployment and bootstrapped buying activity.

 ---

-## 🚀 Installation
+## 🛠 Installation

 ```bash
 npm install pumpdotfun-sdk